 - 1/2 recipe of buttermilk pie crust or 1 roll of store bought pie crust

 - 3/4 cup salted caramel sauce*, plus more for topping

 - 1/2 cup (110g) light brown sugar, lightly packed

 - 1/4 cup (56g) butter, melted

 - pinch of sea salt flakes

-Prepare the buttermilk pie crust as directed, use a rolling pin to roll it out and press it onto the bottom of a 9" pie dish.
-Trim the edges as desired and refrigerate the crust while you prepare the filling.
+- Prepare the buttermilk pie crust as directed, use a rolling pin to roll it out and press it onto the bottom of a shallow 9" pie dish (NOT A DEEP ONE).
+Trim the edges as desired and refrigerate the crust for 30 minutes.